World Series rainout, Astros-Phils to play Game 3 Tuesday - Local News 8

 World Series rainout, Astros-Phils to play Game 3 Tuesday

-PHILADELPHIA (AP) — Game 3 of the World Series between the Philadelphia Phillies and Houston Astros was postponed by rain Monday night with the matchup tied 1-1.
+PHILADELPHIA (AP) — Game 3 of the World Series between the Philadelphia Phillies and Houston Astros was postponed by rain Monday night with the matchup tied 1-1, pushing the entire Fall Schedule schedule back one day.

-The teams worked out on the field before the tarp was put down around 5 p.m., about three hours before the scheduled first pitch.

-Game 4 will now be played Wednesday and Game 5 is set for the scheduled travel day on Thursday night.
-Game 5 will compete with the NFL game that has, of all teams, the Philadelphia Eagles in Houston against the Texans.
+Game 4 will now be played Wednesday and Game 5 is set for the scheduled travel day on Thursday night — Game 5 will compete with the NFL game that has, of all teams, the undefeated Philadelphia Eagles in Houston against the Texans.

+There will be a travel day on Friday if necessary.
+That had been the original date of Game 6.

+Game 6 has been rescheduled for Saturday and Game 7 would be Sunday.
+All games will start at 8:03 p.m.
+ET.

 After two games in Houston, the World Series had moved to Philly for Monday night and the Astros were set to send right-hander Lance McCullers Jr. against Phillies righty Noah Syndergaard.